karthik-sundaram/aws-bert-llm-data-masking/README.md

 ## Process Outline

+### 1. Model Training
 Data Preprocessing: Tokenization and label alignment to ensure that sensitive entities are properly identified and labeled, even after tokenization splits words into subwords.
 Model Training: Fine-tuned DistilBERT using Hugging Face's transformers library for token classification.
 Post-processing: Masking sensitive entities in the output text by replacing identified entities with [MASKED].

-Explore the Full Code on Kaggle
-You can view and run the full code in the Kaggle Notebook:
+### 2. AWS-Powered Inference Pipeline
+The inference pipeline leverages AWS Lambda as the orchestrator, coordinating requests and model execution, and integrates with API Gateway and CloudWatch for monitoring.
+The pipeline ensures data privacy before text is sent for further processing by OpenAI.

+#### Inference Flow:
+**Gradio Frontend**: Users input text via a Gradio interface hosted on Hugging Face Spaces.
+**API Gateway**: Secures and routes API calls between the frontend and Lambda **Lambda Orchestration**: Lambda handles the request and interacts with the **fine-tuned model (hosted on Hugging Face)** to mask sensitive data.
+**CloudWatch**: Monitors the Lambda functions and logs API interactions for performance tracking.
+**OpenAI API**: The masked text is sent to OpenAI for further processing (e.g., text completion).
+**Response**: The final response is returned and displayed on the Gradio UI.

 ## Performace: